Property Management Blog

 Does a landlord have to notify their tenant upon receipt of their security deposit?

-No, per Arizona's security deposit law, a landlord is not required to provide their tenant with a receipt for the rental security deposit once it's in their possession.
+No, per Arizona's security deposit laws, a landlord is not required to provide their tenant with a receipt for the rental security deposits once it's in their possession.
 Nevertheless, most landlords do it anyway.
 In the written notice, they state when they received the deposit and how much they received.

 Do renters in Arizona have a right to a walk-through inspection?